MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Debuggers.md

 ## Examples

-This test script detects the version of the operating system and displays a system-appropriate message.
+This test script detects the version of PowerShell and displays a version-appropriate message.
 It includes a function, a function call, and a variable.

 The following command displays the contents of the test script file: